AstarNetwork/plasmdocs/ecosystem/polkadot.md

 ### Smart Contract

 The [Polkadot](https://polkadot.network/) Relaychain does not support smart contracts.
 Plasm will create this functionality also making it easily scalable.
-Developers are free to build a variety of dApp knowing that they can be scaled up with ease.
+Developers are free to build a variety of dApps knowing that they can be scaled up with ease.

 ### Scalability